 I took a few days to escape the city of Baku and explore the regions of Azerbaijan.
 This was a special trip because I was able to stay with villagers and visit some extremely interesting areas.
-The 5 hour marshuka (mini-bus) ride to Agdam Rayon was definitely worthwhile.
+The 5 hour marshuka (mini-bus) ride to Agdam Rayon was definitely worthwhile. ** The map shows the occupied territory and the area that I traveled to (or as close as is allowed).

 ** The second picture is the home of a family of refugees.
 Six people live in that 2 room house.
 The outhouse can be seen to the right of the house.